 My face still seeming on fire and Elandria still confused.
 We slipped south, toward the "back way."
 The entrance designated to us dirty dogs of war.
-We were not good enough for the public entrance.
+We were not good enough for the public entry.

-Elandria and I walked on Garrakson's flanks; into the dirty, barely six metre wide alley way.
+Elandria and I walked on Garrakson's flanks; into the dirty, barely six-metre wide alleyway.
 We were aware of the cameras watching us.
 Thirteen of them, perched about five metres up on the grim, grey walls.
 I reminded myself of them every time; just in case.

-We came to the entrance, a well hidden set of double doors.
+We came to the entrance, a well-hidden set of double doors.
 Garrakson tugged open the panel hiding the keypad, and typed the access code.

 Elandria and I kept watch.
 Which was fine with me.
 My back was to the gorgeous assassin.
 In my immature embarrassment, I could barely at look her and counted myself lucky.
 Her indoctrination had given her a naiveté of such personal matters.